From Exploration to Revelation: Detecting Dark Patterns in Mobile Apps: Abstract

 \section{Abstract}

-Mobile apps are essential in daily life, yet they often employ dark patterns, such as visual tricks to highlight certain options or linguistic tactics to nag users into making purchases, to manipulate user behavior.
-Current research mainly uses manual methods to detect dark patterns, a process that is time-consuming and struggles to keep pace with continually updating and emerging apps.
-While some studies targeted at automated detection, they are constrained to static patterns and still necessitate manual app exploration.
-To bridge these gaps, we present \tool{}, an innovative system that seamlessly blends task-oriented app exploration with automated dark pattern detection, reducing manual efforts.
-Our approach consists of two steps: First, we harness the commonsense knowledge of large language models for targeted app exploration, supplemented by traditional random exploration to capture a broader range of UI states.
-Second, we developed a static and dynamic dark pattern detector powered by a contrastive learning-based multi-label classifier and a rule-based refiner to perform detection.
-We contributed two datasets, AppRay-Dark and AppRay-Light, with 2,185 unique deceptive patterns (including 149 dynamic instances) across 18 types from 876 UIs and 871 benign UIs.
-These datasets cover both static and dynamic dark patterns while preserving UI relationships.
-Experimental results confirm that \tool{} can efficiently explore the app and identify a wide range of dark patterns with great performance.
+Mobile apps are essential in daily life but frequently employ deceptive patterns, such as visual emphasis or linguistic nudging, to manipulate user behavior.
+Existing research largely relies on manual detection, which is time-consuming and cannot keep pace with rapidly evolving apps.
+Although recent work has explored automated approaches, these methods are limited to intra-page patterns, depend on manual app exploration, and lack flexibility.
+To address these limitations, we present AppRay, a system that integrates task-oriented app exploration with automated deceptive pattern detection to reduce manual effort, expand detection coverage, and improve performance.
+AppRay operates in two stages.
+First, it combines large language model–guided task-oriented exploration with random exploration to capture diverse user interface (UI) states.
+Second, it detects both intra-page and inter-page deceptive patterns using a contrastive learning–based multi-label classifier augmented with a rule-based refiner for context-aware detection.
+We contribute two datasets, AppRay-Tainted-UIs and AppRay-Benign-UIs, comprising 2,185 deceptive pattern instances, including 149 intra-page cases, spanning 16 types across 876 deceptive and 871 benign UIs, while preserving UI relationships.
+Experimental results show that AppRay achieves macro/micro averaged precision of 0.92/0.85, recall of 0.86/0.88, and F1 scores of 0.89/0.85, yielding 27.14\% to 1200\% improvements over prior methods and enabling effective detection of previously unexplored deceptive patterns.